setmy-info/java-low-io/README.md

 ## Idea

 A library that helps build client-server protocols as an execution graph.
 The graph (protocol) contains steps (read, write) as nodes and flow as graph edges.
+Helps to implement a sequence diagram.

 Library API provides a way to define the protocol, read and write steps with configuration and variables to be used and read or written, driven by flow rules.
 And then run the protocol.